ruthwik-soudry/ruthwiksoudry.git.io/content/jobs/Hometap/index.md

 url: 'https://www.hometap.com/'
 ---

-- Enhanced security of testing environment by data obfuscating 30,000+ user records using Python Django, streamlining QA tests, and supporting product strategy development.
+- Enhanced security of testing environment by data obfuscating 30,000+ user records using Ruby on Rails, streamlining QA tests, and supporting product strategy development.

 - Migrated React components to Storybook, improved cross-platform code reusability, and enabled the marketing team to create customized widgets for targeted promotions and ads.